Generic Mepron Availability

 Has a generic version of Mepron been approved?

-No. There is currently no therapeutically equivalent version of Mepron available.
+No. There is currently no therapeutically equivalent version of Mepron available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of Mepron.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.

 See also: About generic drugs.

 Patents are granted by the U.S. Patent and Trademark Office at any time during a drug's development and may include a wide range of claims.

 The invention relates to a process for the production of microfluidized particles of atovaquone having improved bioavailability.Patent expiration dates:

 - July 10, 2016✓✓✓

 - January 10, 2017✓